gigaquads/ravel/docs/interface-layer/registry.md

     - [Web Socket Server]()

 ## Overview
-In Pybiz, each `Registry` manages a collection of Python functions that together define a high-level interface.
-Each function is added to the `Registry` through a decorator.
-Moreover, it is job of the `Registry` to provide middleware, IO marshaling logic, and a standard configuration interface and runtime environment.
+In Pybiz, each `Api` manages a collection of Python functions that together define a high-level interface.
+Each function is added to the `Api` through a decorator.
+Moreover, it is job of the `Api` to provide middleware, IO marshaling logic, and a standard configuration interface and runtime environment.

-Besides the `Registry` class itself, there are two others that work in close concert with it.
+Besides the `Api` class itself, there are two others that work in close concert with it.
 Here is an overview of their roles and responsibilities:

-##### 1. `Registry`
+##### 1. `Api`
-The `Registry` manages a collection of `RegistryProxy` objects, each of which corresponds to a decorated function, and implements key data transformation methods.
+The `Api` manages a collection of `Proxy` objects, each of which corresponds to a decorated function, and implements key data transformation methods.

-##### 2. `RegistryDecorator`
+##### 2. `ApiDecorator`
-Calling a `Registry` object like a function creates a `RegistryDecorator`, which in turn, wraps the decorated function in a `RegistryProxy` and adds it to the `Registry`.
+Calling a `Api` object like a function creates a `ApiDecorator`, which in turn, wraps the decorated function in a `Proxy` and adds it to the `Api`.

-##### 3. `RegistryProxy`
+##### 3. `Proxy`
-Each `RegistryProxy` is a callable object, which delegates calls to one of the decorated functions, executing middleware and IO marshaling.
+Each `Proxy` is a callable object, which delegates calls to one of the decorated functions, executing middleware and IO marshaling.

 ---
 These three classes can be illusstrated in a short example.